Source: Ramona H.E.A.R.T. Mural project

 The artist, Rik Erickson, is a licensed, professional mural artist and painter who has been painting custom, high quality wall murals for clients for more than 25 years.
 He is the artist who painted the “Verlaque Pioneer Store” mural at 629 Main St., Ramona, CA at Reds, Whites & Brews next to the Guy B. Woodward Museum.
 He also painted the “Firehouse Mural” at the site of the original Ramona firehouse at 222 Ninth Street, Ramona CA. All his murals can be seen at www.muralsfantastic.com.

 As with all Ramona mural projects, viewers will be challenged to discover the “heart” icons in a “Where’s Waldo” exercise.
 The artist has painted five hidden hearts and five animals (some hidden) in the Mt.
 Woodson mural.

 Donations to help pay for the murals projects can be made on the website at http://ramonamurals.com.
 Donations of $100 or more will be listed on the website and on a plaque on the building.
 The Ramona H.E.A.R.T.
 Mural Project is a 501 (c)(3) non-profit corporation.

-The goal of the Ramona H.E.A.R.T.
-Mural Project is to create a reason for those passing tourists to STOP to enjoy Ramona’s beauty, charm, character and heritage, and to rest a spell.
+The main goal of the Ramona H.E.A.R.T.
+Murals Project is to create a reason for those passing tourists to STOP to enjoy Ramona’s beauty, charm, character and heritage, and to rest a spell.
 In addition to the murals on the walls of buildings, the H.E.A.R.T.
-Mural Project recently implemented its Utility Box Project, providing smaller “canvasses” for local artists who aren’t muralists to participate.
+Murals Project recently announced the Utility Box Project.
+Artists will be painting utility boxes throughout Ramona along Main Street beginning this spring.